Skip to content

 The bottom line

 Financial anxiety is real, common, and treatable.
 The anxiety-avoidance cycle makes financial problems worse by preventing the actions that would fix them.
-Breaking the cycle starts with small, manageable steps: a 5-minute check-in, one automated payment, one conversation with someone you trust.
+Breaking the cycle starts with small, manageable steps: a 5-minute check-in, one automated payment, one honest conversation.

 Take your first step toward financial confidence